-Indonesian island lifted 10 inches by deadly quake
+Lombok lifted 10 inches by quake that killed nearly 400

 - Woman helps man short on cash, finds out he's Keith Urban

+“It’s estimated the death toll will continue to grow because there are still victims who are suspected of being buried by landslides and collapsed buildings and there are deaths that have not been recorded,” Nugroho said.

+The number of evacuees fluctuates, he said, because not all evacuee points have been counted and some people tend to their gardens and properties during the day and return to the tent camps at night.
+Some people don’t need to evacuate because their homes aren’t damaged but have come to refugee centers because they feel traumatized.

-Nearly a week since the 7.0 quake, Lombok is still reeling but glimmers of normality are returning and devout villagers are making plans for temporary replacements of mosques that were flattened.
+Nearly a week since the 7.0 quake, Lombok is still reeling but glimmers of normality were returning for some and devout villagers are making plans for temporary replacements of mosques that were flattened.

 In Tanjung, one of the worst affected districts in the hard-hit north of the island, a food market opened Saturday and locals bought vegetables and fish.
 Some shops also opened for business despite being in damaged buildings.